Site Logo

 Starting with marketing 101 basics

-“We’re always in the process of learning how to be better at talking about ourselves and our process,” says Miller.
+“We’re always in the process of how to be better at talking about ourselves and our process,” says Miller.

-Creating a culture of “infinite mindset”
+Creating a culture of “Infinite Mindset”

 Miller does not like setting limits.
 “There is no limit to what anyone can do as a person and how they can evolve.
 I try to create an environment where people are excited about growth and change—what it means for their personal evolution and for the agency.”